alanwsmith/bitty/content/_release-notes/out-of-scope.md

 These items are out of scope for
 bitty:

+- Adding a custom template library is out of scope.

+- Including any given template library directly in bitty is out of scope.
+(TODO: Confirm you can just call one and use it from your class)

 - Triggering signals from events on the
 `bitty` element itself. (e.g. `click` events).
 The purpose of the element is